julien6387/supvisors/docs/configuration.rst

 ``starting_failure_strategy``

-    This element gives the strategy applied upon a major failure in the starting phase of an application.
+    This element gives the strategy applied upon a major failure, i.e. happening on a required process, in the starting phase of an application.
     The possible values are { ``ABORT``, ``STOP``, ``CONTINUE`` } and are detailed in :ref:`starting_failure_strategy`.

     *Default*:  ``ABORT``.